 Staff will provide an overview of the Lower Basin Plan, the favorable hydrology in the Colorado River Basin, and any new information about what action Reclamation may take moving forward.

-The AMWUA Management Board is requested to ask questions and discuss the Colorado River and the Lower Basin Plan.
+The AMWUA Board of Directors is requested to ask questions and discuss the Colorado River and the Lower Basin Plan.